MartinTintin3/LunarShare/README.md

-# Lunar Share
+# LunarShare
-A program that exports your Luner Client settings
+A program that exports your Lunar Client settings